How to Integrate WooCommerce, Magento or a Shopify Store with Amazon

 You need to have UPC/ASIN labels in order to sell on Amazon which are listed on the Amazon Listing Page.
 While Amazon is only based online in 13 countries, they actually ship to over 100 countries over the world.
 It just depends on whether the shopper is willing to pay a higher shipping fee based on their region.

-In this guide, I will show you how to integrate Amazon with the 3 top eCommerce platforms in 2021: Shopify, WooCommerce, and Magento.
+In this guide, we will show you how to integrate Amazon with the 3 top eCommerce platforms in 2023: Shopify, WooCommerce, and Magento.
 Let’s begin.

 Easily build a WooCommerce Amazon store